 Storage: Store the engraved leather products in a dry, cool and well-ventilated place, away from direct sunlight, to prevent the leather from fading and cracking.
 If it is not used for a long time, some desiccant can be placed in the leather product to absorb possible moisture and ensure that the leather is always in good condition.

-6. Applications Showcase of Laser Engraved Leather
+VI.
+Applications Showcase of Laser Engraved Leather

-6.1 Fashion accessories
+1. Fashion accessories

 - Leather Footwear: Laser engraving technology can be used on leather shoe surfaces to present brand names, decorative patterns, or customer-customized designs, greatly enhancing the overall visual effect and brand value of the product.

-6.2 Gifts and Promotions
+2. Gifts and Promotions

 - Gift customization: Laser engraved on leather products, such as diaries, photo albums, key rings, etc., is a high-quality personalized gift option for special occasions.
-These customized products can give the item unique attributes and meet the individual needs of the recipient.

 - Corporate gifts and promotional materials: Enterprises often choose laser-engraved leather products, such as briefcases, tablet cases, business card holders, etc., as corporate gifts or promotional materials.

-6.3 Souvenirs about crafts
+3. Souvenirs about crafts

 - Souvenir of event: Cultural activities souvenirs can engrave the event logo, thematic elements such as the logo of an art exhibition or a painting, on leather key chains.
 Sports event souvenirs can engrave the emblem, mascot, etc., such as the World Cup logo, team emblem, on leather badges.
 Thematic exhibition souvenirs can engrave the theme patterns, symbols, like the cultural relics patterns in a historical and cultural exhibition, on leather bookmarks.